-Nominations for the Royal Irish Academy Gold Medals 2016 in the Humanities and the Life Sciences are now open.
+Nominations for the Royal Irish Academy Gold Medals 2016 in the Humanities and the Life Sciences are now closed.
 The awards will be announced in early 2017.

 In 2017 the Academy will award Gold Medals in the Social Sciences and the Environmental Sciences and Geosciences.

 - Professor Michael Coey - Physical & Mathematical Sciences

 - Professor James Dooge - Engineering Sciences

 - Dr John Fuller Atkins- Life Sciences

 - Professor David Livingstone - Social Sciences